Viibrant/NNGA/docs/nn.md

 ## 2.1 Introduction To Problem

-The ability to automaticaly classify plants based on thier physical atributes would massivley benifit agricultural research.
-Manual identification of plant tyoes can be a tedious task, esspecially when dealing with large datasets.
-Machine learning techniques
+The ability to automatically classify plants based on their physical attributes would massively benefit agricultural research.
+Manual identification of plant types can be a tedious task, especially when dealing with large datasets.
+Machine learning techniques, specifically neural networks, have been successful in automating classification processes.

+A popular dataset used for classification problems is the Iris dataset.
+The iris dataset contains measurements of 150 flowers, all categorised via 4 attributes: sepal length, sepal width, petal length and petal width.
+Using these attributes we can classify the flowers into three different species: Iris Setosa, Iris Versicolor and Iris Virginica.

+Sepals and petals are virtual features that are ideal to identify species of iris flowers.
+Sepals are the outer casing of the flower in early development.
+Petals, on the other hand, are the bright outer parts of the flower used to attract pollinators.
+The lengths and widths of these structures vary between the species of iris flowers, making them ideal for classification.

+Within this section of this report we will use the iris dataset to build a neural network that can accurately classify each sample based in its attribute measurements.
+Doing so will require analysis and processing the iris dataset along with designing, building and training a neural network.

 ## 2.2.1 Analysis Of Iris Data Set